Dkaka/ORB_SLAM2_MacOS/README.md

 # ORB-SLAM2 - For Mac
 This version is provided for consistency with https://github.com/JingwenWang95/ORB_SLAM2.

-The mono_kitti executable has been modified to shift the computation onto its own thread, following the modification shown in mono_tum.
+The `mono_kitti` executable has been modified to shift the computation onto its own thread, following the modification shown in `mono_tum`.

 The executable arguments for mono_kitti and mono_tum have changed to 4 arguments, with the last argument specifying the result trajectory file path.